eda-ricercatore/gulyas-scripts/notes/python.md

+Notes about *Python* modules:
-Note: "A module is a file containing *Python* definitions and statements."
++ "A module is a file containing *Python* definitions and statements."
 	\cite[\S6 Modules]{Brandl2017a} \cite[\S6 Modules]{Brandl2017}
 	\cite[Importing Modules: Module?
 What's a Module?]{Thurlow2012}
 	\cite[Chapter 11, pp. 241]{Hall2009b}.
 	**This is different from how I define modules in *C++* and *Java*.**
++ The filename of the file containing the code for a *Python* module should be the same as the name of the aforementioned *Python* module
+	\cite[Chapter 10, pp. 209]{Hetland2005}.